 As solicitors we often see complex issues frequently arising in high-value divorces, such as when either or both parties have a beneficial interest in assets owned by a third party.
+In this blog we look at the role of freezing orders in financial remedies on divorce.

 In the recently reported case of Crowther v Crowther, the parties married in 1996 and ran a successful shipping business together, enabling them to enjoy an affluent lifestyle.